jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (i) the person’s return of income for the income year was linked to a tax agent as described in subsection (4); or (ii)
   (b) the month in column G in any other case.
+(2B) Despite subsection (2), if the person is a person to whom section RC 3(2)﻿(e) or (f) applies, the person’s terminal tax for a tax year is due and payable on the date that would be the final instalment date of provisional tax for the tax year if the person were liable to pay provisional tax.
 First occurrence of month
 (3) For the purposes of subsection (1),—
   (a) the month in column G is the first occurrence of that month after the balance date: